priya-vijayakumar1304/Friday-AI-Assistant-for-Visual-Accessibility/README.md

 ## Future Enhancements
 Planned features for the next version of Friday:
 - **Live Video Stream Processing:** Capture video or webcam feed in real time and provide live narration or scene understanding.
-- **Object & Text Detection:** Integrate OCR and object detection for richer visual context.
+- **Object Detection:** Integrate object detection for richer visual context.
 - **Continuous Listening Mode:** Enable wake-word detection (e.g., “Hey Friday”) for a hands-free experience.
 - **Offline Mode / Edge Deployment:** Optimize the model to run efficiently on edge devices for offline accessibility.
 - **Multilingual Support:** Expand voice and text capabilities to multiple languages.